sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 The lock indicates that those columns are not editable.
 The `Text` column was added by Sigma as an starting point for adding more input table columns.

-We also reordered our columns assuming that an employee might be on the phone with a customer and want to easily locate the customer's order by name, order number and have a few order details on-hand too.
+We also reordered our columns, assuming that an employee might be on the phone with a customer and want to easily locate the customer’s order by name, order number, and have a few order details on hand too.

 Lets center the `Order Number` and `Quantity` columns: